-- Provide a statutory framework to guide the use, subdivision and development of the land to create a high quality liveable urban precinct. - Retain the general landform and natural features of the site, as far as practicable, through the designation of appropriate land uses, the design of the road network and consideration of the future built form. - Provide a range of lot products and sizes to facilitate the creation of a mix of housing typologies and range of affordability to cater for a varied demographic. - Encourage the use of pedestrian and cyclist networks.
+- ✓ Provide a statutory framework to guide the use, subdivision and development of the land to create a high quality liveable urban precinct. - Retain the general landform and natural features of the site, as far as practicable, through the designation of appropriate land uses, the design of the road network and consideration of the future built form. - ✓ Provide a range of lot products and sizes to facilitate the creation of a mix of housing typologies and range of affordability to cater for a varied demographic.